retooth2/xenharmlib/doc/prim_intro.rst

 An origin context can take on the form of a **tuning** (a representation system built on integers or lattice points) or a **notation** representing musical objects with strings (like Eb-4).
-Generally speaking notations are a symbolic *wrappers* around tunings, meaning each primitive created from a notation can be reduced to an equivalent tuning primitive.
-The reverse is also true, however with some restrictions:
+Generally speaking, notations are symbolic *wrappers* around tunings, meaning each primitive created from a notation can be reduced to an equivalent tuning primitive.
+The reverse is also true, however, with some restrictions:
-Because most of the time there are multiple symbolic representations for the same numeric pitch (for example in Western tuning Eb and D# represent the pitch index), xenharmlib must make a guess on what symbolic representation to choose when translating a harmonic primitive from a tuning to a notation.
+Because most of the time there are multiple symbolic representations for the same numeric pitch (for example, in Western tuning Eb and D# represent the pitch index), xenharmlib must make a guess on what symbolic representation to choose when translating a harmonic primitive from a tuning to a notation.

-Harmonic primitives are build from *builder methods* of the origin context.
+Harmonic primitives are built from *builder methods* of the origin context.
-These builder methods share (for the most part) an interface across contexts, making it possible to make analytical tools that are *agnostic* to the origin context, i.e. allowing to create one function that works on objects built from an EDO Tuning *as well as* for objects originating from an UpDownNotation context.
+These builder methods share (for the most part) an interface across contexts, making it possible to make analytical tools that are *agnostic* to the origin context, i.e., allowing to create one function that works on objects built from an EDO Tuning *as well as* on objects originating from an UpDownNotation context.

 The smallest unit of representation, from which all harmonic primitives can be